Workpay icon

 Such contributions are not paid to the employee, but they are mandatory.
 In most countries, they are remitted to the government, and they vary among countries.
 Some of these payments include pension insurance, health insurance, housing insurance, disability insurance, etc.

-How to Prepare Salary Payroll
+How to Prepare Payroll

 Payroll preparation encompasses several steps to ensure accurate payments and compliance.
 The following are essential payroll preparation steps: